 Over the past few years, streaming services like Stan and Netflix have slowly taken free-to-air's place in Australian living rooms.
 However, it’s never as simple as just getting Netflix – you’ve got to choose a plan, make sure your broadband is fast enough to handle streaming video and buy a smart TV compatible with popular streaming apps.
 Or do you?

-Using a Smart TV is only one of the many ways you can stream Netflix Australia.
-There’s actually a huge range of options available if you want access to thousands of movies and TV shows.
-These are the many ways you can watch Netflix Australia without a Smart TV.
+Using a smart TV is just one of the many ways you can stream services like Netflix and Stan.
+There’s actually a huge range of options available if you want access to thousands of movies and TV shows on-demand from the comfort of your armchair.

 Simply download the application from the appropriate store (it’s always free to download), log in with your Netflix account details and you’ll be watching Netflix in no time.
-Though, if you’re unsure, you might want to have someone close by to show you how to operate Netflix with video game controller.
+Though, if you’re unsure, you might want to have someone close by to show you how to operate Netflix with the video game controller.
 For more help on getting started, check out our step-by-step guide to setting up Netflix on just about any device.

-All you need to do is connect this your computer or tablet to your TV with an adapter, change your television to HDMI output and you should the screen from your tablet or computer mirrored on the television.
+All you need to do is connect your computer or tablet to your TV with an adapter, change your television to HDMI output and you should see the screen from your tablet or computer mirrored on the television.
 Now all you have to do is access Netflix via your web browser or mobile app and you’ll be watching Netflix on the big screen in no time.

 If all else fails, choose another streaming service

 It may seem blunt, but Australia's various streaming services have compatible devices that are unique to each service.
 Here is a list of alternative services to Netflix Australia.